ehouse/kackle/src/blog/adventure-into-pcbsd.md

 title: Adventure Into PCBSD
 author: Ethan House
 date: September 9, 2015
+summary: More adventures into the depths of FreeBSD and it's derivatives.
+This one didn't go so well.
 ---

 While popping around the BSD community I keep hearing about PCBSD.